Avisek9/ecommerce-app/README.md

 ## Features

 - Product catalog with full CRUD operations
+- Keyword-based product search
 - User-friendly shopping cart functionality
-- Order placement and order management
+- Order placement system
 - RESTful APIs built using Spring Boot
-- Frontend built using React.js
+- Frontend built using React.js with Vite
 - Database persistence using Hibernate and JPA
   - H2 (in-memory) database for development
-  - Easily configurable to MySQL or PostgreSQL
+  - Easily configurable to MySQL for production
 - Responsive UI for smooth user experience
 - Clean separation of frontend and backend concerns